aptech/docs/docs/CR-scale3d.rst

 ----------------

 Fixes the scaling for subsequent graphs.
 The axes endpoints and increments are computed as a best guess based on the data passed to it.

 ..
 NOTE:: This function is for use with the deprecated PQG graphics.

 Format
 ----------------
 .. function:: scale3d(x, y, z)

-    :param x: the X axis data.
+    :param x: the x-axis data.
     :type x: matrix

-    :param y: the Y axis data.
+    :param y: the y-axis data.
     :type y: matrix

     :param z: the Z axis data.